picolibc/picolibc/doc/os.md

 support from the execution environment, which is available when running under qemu or when using openocd and gdb.
 Link this into your application using `--oslib=semihost` in your link command line.
+Please note that this will replace the default `crt0` with a variant calling `exit` upon return from `main`.
+The default is to enter an infinite loop, and the change ensure a clean return to the execution environment.

 ## POSIX console support